udacity/create-your-own-adventure/english/eat-rainbows/right/right.md

-You turned right and slammed into another custmer carrying a birthday cake.
+You turned right and slammed into another customer carrying a birthday cake.